Covid-19 vaccine: everything you need to know

 - tiredness, headaches, general aches and mild flu like symptoms, for some.

-Side effect symptoms are generally mild and will usually last 1-2 days.
-Some people can experience them for longer - up to 1 week.
+Side effect symptoms are generally mild and will usually last one to two days.
+Some people can experience them for longer - up to one week.

-Because everyone is different, the side effects you might experience (if you get any at all) will depend on which vaccine you receive, whether it’s the first or second dose, and you as an individual.
+Everyone is different, so the side effects you might experience (if you get any at all) will depend on which vaccine you receive, whether it’s the first or second dose, and you as an individual.

 All Covid-19 vaccines approved for use in the UK with authorisation from the Medicines and Healthcare products Regulatory Agency (MHRA) are considered safe, and will continue to be monitored for safety and effectiveness.